 The Credit Union policies state that directors are reimbursed for services.
 The Credit Union discloses this information as a separate item in the financial statements.
-Director remuneration in 2019 totaled \$15,900 for attending meetings and training workshops.
-In addition; mileage, meeting, training and conference costs for the Directors totaled \$5,113.
+Director remuneration in 2020 totaled \$20,250 for attending meetings and training workshops.
+In addition; mileage, meeting, training and conference costs for the Directors totaled \$4,659.

-All directors are encouraged to attend at least 75% of the board meetings annually.
-In any event, a director shall not miss more than two consecutive meetings unless excused for good cause by the Board.
-In 2019 the Board of Directors held 11 regular meetings and 11 committee meetings.
-Attendance ranged from 100% to a low of 47% with the average meeting attendance being 82%.
-All directors, but one met the requirement of the DDCU bylaws by attending at least 6 board meetings.
-This director was deemed to have had sufficient cause for not attending the minimum number of meetings.
+All directors are encouraged to attend at least 75% of the board meetings annually, as required in the bylaws.
+In any event, a director shall not miss more than three consecutive meetings unless excused for good cause by the Board.
+In 2020 the Board of Directors held 13 regular meetings and 8 committee meetings.
+Attendance ranged from 100% to a low of 77% with the average meeting attendance being 92%.
+All directors, met the requirement of the DDCU bylaws by attending at least 10 board meetings.